Natnael-crypto/Vocyn/README.md

 **Vocyn** is a next-generation desktop application for real-time, on-device speech-to-text (STT) and multi-language translation.
 Designed for uncompromising speed and complete user privacy, Vocyn lives quietly in your system tray and empowers you to dictate text *anywhere* with a simple global hotkey.

-No cloud subscriptions, no data harvesting—just pure, local AI transcription powered by the state-of-the-art Faster-Whisper engine.
+No cloud subscriptions, no data harvesting just pure, local AI transcription powered by the state-of-the-art Faster-Whisper engine.

 ---